alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 Within the [EU](https://www.gov.uk/eu-eea) you don't need a licence or follow special rules to move processed foods or drinks.

 Outside the EU, check with the food authority in country you're exporting to.
 They'll tell you if you need 'certificates of free sale' and which types they require.
+They'll also tell you if they require other types of export certification

 If your food or drink contains animal products, also check if you need an [export health certificate](#meat-dairy-animal-products-outside-EU) (this is only required in special cases).

 There’s a [ban on exporting caviar, caviar substitutes, truffles and goods containing truffles to North Korea](/guidance/exporting-luxury-goods-north-korea.html).